LO-RAN/dtsyslogforwarder/README.md

 ```

-## to test the feature, just type a shell comamand like the following :
+## to test the feature, just type a shell command like the following :

 ```bash
 nc -w0 -u <theHostWhereThedtsyslogdscriptIsRunning> 8514 <<< "some message to send to syslog"